-The Santa Maria del Popolo Church is today one of the most visited churches in Rome, and that thanks to one of the most improbable books ever written.
-Attractions include the Chigi Chapel and the two paintings by the hand of Caravaggio in the Cerasi Chapel.
+The Santa Maria del Popolo Church is one of the most visited churches in Rome, and that thanks to one of the most improbable books ever written.
+Attractions include the Chigi Chapel and the two paintings by Caravaggio in the Cerasi Chapel.

 Santa Maria del Popolo Church Rome